SxryxnshS5/FeedForward/README.md

         3. You will be redirected to an Admin Sign up page, where you need to fill the form with the details of the new admin.
         4. Click submit once the form is filled.

-    If you successfully created a new admin account, you will be redirected to the Admin Account page, wher eyou can see the new admin in the 'Admins' table.
+    If you successfully created a new admin account, you will be redirected to the **Admin Account** page, where you can see the new admin in the **Admins** table.

 18. **User Details**